Morocco – natural history, mountains and coast

 At this time of year the weather is usually sunny but not too hot, although the season varies so there may be hotter weather or possibly some cooler weather and some rain.

 This is not a strenuous holiday but on some days we will be walking for much of the day, sometimes gently uphill.
-We will adapt our walking to the weather but we will no doubt be walking in the sun on some days, albeit not for very long walks.
 All excursions are optional and you can choose to spend more time in the pleasant grounds and rooms of the hotel if you wish.
 The hotel rooms are on the first or second floor and reached by stairs.